 But won’t individual solutions limit me?

-While it’s true that using individual VPN solutions on devices can limit you, with providers such as NordVPN and VPN.ac offering connections on up to 6 devices concurrently, they really can cover all your needs with just one account.
+While it’s true that using individual VPN solutions on devices can limit you, with providers such as ExpressVPN, NordVPN and IPVanish offering between five and ten connections, they really can cover all your needs with just one account.

 How about a Router solution for Sky or Virgin?

 Unfortunately, as we’ve already clarified, it’s impossible to configure either a Sky or Virgin Media Router to offer VPN access.